 The saturation of aromatic ring systems is one of the hardest reactions in hydrogenation.
 Reactions are typically performed at high temperature and pressure (above 80 bar, 80 °C).
 Typical laboratory batch reactors are not capable of reaching these conditions and so, either the reaction does not work or the reactions take days.
 The H-Cube® flow hydrogenation reactor is capable of performing reactions at 100 °C and 100 bar safely.
 The H-Cube®’s improved mixing efficiency coupled with high temperature and pressure abilities means difficult reactions can be performed in minutes.
 Here are a few examples.

-Flow reactors are now being applied to conduct high temperature and high pressure chemistry towards extending the accessible chemical space to access new applications.
+Flow reactors are applied to conduct high temperature and high pressure chemistry towards extending the accessible chemical space to access new applications.

 ThalesNano has developed a high pressure/high temperature continuous flow reactor, called X-Cube Flash™, to allow chemists to reach chemistry reaction extremities easier and safer compared to batch.
 In this application note we will focus on the study of the Curtius-reaction from an acyl azide as well ans from acids through in situ formation of the acyl azide using the X-Cube Flash™ reactor.